perfectdarkmode1/perfectdarkmode1.github.io/content/now/_index.md

 ## Plans for my website
 - [x] Build out basic theme and layout.
 - [x] Add picture to about page.
-- [ ] Make a "Recommended Reading" page with recommended books, and a picture of the book covers.
-Have a rating system for books I have read.
+- [x] Make a "Recommended Reading" page with recommended books, and a picture of the book covers.
-- [ ] See if there is a way to change URLs for pages.
+- [x] See if there is a way to change URLs for pages.
 I would like the URL to match the page name instead of saying "index.html"
 - [ ] Get a logo created and add it to site.
-- [ ] Create a "Contact me" page.
+- [x] Create a "Contact me" page.
 - [x] Change "now" icon.
 - [ ] Add sections for Personal Development, Parenting, Relationships, History, and Dog Training.
 - [ ] Make a page with all of the tools I use.